Merged-AI/lilyheart/STRIPE_SETUP_GUIDE.md

 - ✅ Parent dashboard integration
 - ✅ Secure payment processing

-The system is designed to handle all the complex subscription management automatically while providing a smooth experience for families joining Lily Heart.
+The system is designed to handle all the complex subscription management automatically while providing a smooth experience for families joining Lily Heart AI.